Skip to Main Content

 Contest and honors

 Editors have discretion for deciding what published material may be submitted for contests that represent The Daily Illini.
-Employees should not try to persuade an editor to submit his or her material and editors cannot use favoritism when choosing work.
+Employees should not try to persuade an editor to submit their material and editors cannot use favoritism when choosing work.
 If an individual employee wins an honor, that person is given the award.
 If multiple people win and their names are clearly identified on the award, they can decide who receives the award amongst each other.
 If an award is given to The Daily Illini or multiple people without specified names, the award is the property of The Daily Illini.
 The Daily Illini will not pay contest fees for individual awards separate from ones already entered.

 Separations of reporting from commentary